juliaolivieri/COMP_162_2026/classwork12.md

 1. Continue translating this R script into a python script (so, create a jupyter notebook that performs this same analysis): https://juliaolivieri.github.io/
 1. For any of these commands, do you prefer the syntax or output from R rather than Python, or vice versa?

-Please upload the .ipynb file for your submission.
+Please upload the .html file for your submission.